oras-project/oras-credentials-go/README.md

 <a href="https://oras.land/"><img src="https://oras.land/img/oras.svg" alt="banner" width="100px"></a>
 </p>

+`oras-credentials-go` is a credential management library designed for `oras-go`.
+It supports reading, saving, and removing credentials from Docker configuration files and external credential stores that follow the [Docker credential helper protocol](https://docs.docker.com/engine/reference/commandline/login/#credential-helper-protocol), while not handling credential encryption and decryption.

+Once stable, this library will be merged into `oras-go`.

 ## Versioning

 The `oras-credentials-go` library follows [Semantic Versioning](https://semver.org/), where breaking changes are reserved for MAJOR releases, and MINOR and PATCH releases must be 100% backwards compatible.